soullivaneuh/IsoCodesValidator/README.md

 ## Prerequisites

-This version of the project requires Symfony 2.3+ and PHP 5.4+.
+This version of the project requires:

+* PHP 5.4+
+* Symfony Validator component 2.3+
+* Symfony 2.3+ for bundle integration
+* Silex 1.1+ for service provider integration

 ## Installation